ncatlab/nlab-content/pages/1774.md

 ## Combinatorics of exchange laws

-One way to capture all exchange laws combinatorially is encoded by the cosimplicial $sSet$-cateory $S : \Delta \to sSet Cat$ that induces the [[homotopy coherent nerve]].
+One way to capture all exchange laws combinatorially is encoded by the cosimplicial $sSet$-category $S : \Delta \to sSet Cat$ that induces the [[homotopy coherent nerve]].
 See there for more details on how this encodes the exchange laws.

 [[!redirects interchange law]]